3D Modeling Cartoon Character - Part 3: Design Assembly Parts and Export 3D Print Files 2

 Export Part

-After repairing the 3D model, export the part from netfabb Studio so that we go back to our 3D modeling software to further modify it.
+After repairing the 3D model, export the part from netfabb so that we go back to our 3D modeling software to further modify it.

 To export the repaired item, select it under the Parts tree in the right pane.
 Then, right-click on the item, choose Export Part, and a compatible file format for your software.
-For Modo, we can use the Wavefront OBJ format.

 3D Modeling Cartoon Character - Part 3: Design Assembly Parts and Export 3D Print Files 25